hamzakhalidchouhdary/HelloChef/README.md

 # HelloChef
 ### Backend for resturant management

-HelloCef is API based web app build in Rails.
-One can design and integrate this code base to manage business logics.
+HelloChef is MVC-API based web app build using Rails.
+One can design and integrate this project to manage resturant business logics.

 There are following entities covered:
 - Admin